benlue/jsonfp/README.md

 <a name="started"></a>
 ## Getting started
-If you really like to dive in, test files under the _test_ directory is a good place to start.
-Those test cases are also good examples.
+If you really like to dive in, you can check out the [example project](https://github.com/benlue/jsonfp-examples).
+In addition to that, test files under the _test_ directory is also a good place to start:

 + **[testLamda.js](https://github.com/benlue/jsonfp/blob/master/test/testLamda.js)**: test cases of real application scenarios.
 Alpha-conversion and meta programming test cases can also be found here.